krzemienski/awesome-from-stars/README.md

 * [jordanmerrick/shortcutsdirectory](https://github.com/jordanmerrick/shortcutsdirectory): A collection of user-submitted shortcuts for Shortcuts for iOS.
 * [albanie/shot-detection-benchmarks](https://github.com/albanie/shot-detection-benchmarks): A comparison of ffmpeg, Shotdetect and PySceneDetect for shot transition detection
 * [star7th/showdoc](https://github.com/star7th/showdoc): ShowDoc is a tool greatly applicable for an IT team to share documents online一个非常适合IT团队的在线API文档、技术文档工具
+* [paulpacifico/shutter-encoder](https://github.com/paulpacifico/shutter-encoder): A professional video compression tool accessible to all.
 * [cats-oss/Sica](https://github.com/cats-oss/Sica): :deer: Simple Interface Core Animation.
 Run type-safe animation sequencially or parallelly
 * [mdhiggins/sickbeard_mp4_automator](https://github.com/mdhiggins/sickbeard_mp4_automator): Automatically convert video files to a standardized format with metadata tagging to create a beautiful and uniform media library
 * [bustoutsolutions/siesta](https://github.com/bustoutsolutions/siesta): The civilized way to write REST API clients for iOS / macOS